t420babe/demo-core/README.md

 - ridge-19 -> maybe into the surf
 - ridge-22 -> silly fun song
 - ridge-24 -> play with those colors bb

+- [ ] finished shaders MUST have all logic in their .frag file. no calling to external glsl lib files